Do we teach with fidelity to an SSP programme?

-- Whole class guided reading sessions (or 'reading lessons') take place from Year 3 to Year 6, giving many opportunities for pupils to listen, build vocabulary and talk about texts.
+- Whole class reading lessons take place from Year 3 to Year 6, giving many opportunities for pupils to listen, build vocabulary and talk about texts.

 - Where teachers have concerns regarding a child's speech and language skills, 'Time to Talk' groups or 1:1 sessions will be timetabled and a referral to an external agency made, if necessary.

 - Teachers use 'talk partners' to encourage listening behaviours and routines for talking.